alikhil/alikhil.github.io/_posts/2018-04-02-go-quickstart.md

 export GOPATH=$HOME/go
 ```

-Also we need to add `GOPATH/bin` to `PATH` in order to run compiler Go programs:
+Also, we need to add `GOPATH/bin` to `PATH` in order to run compiler Go programs:

 ```bash
 export PATH=$PATH:$GOPATH/bin